 Use wrapping paper this year to use for next year.
 It takes a bit of effort and patience from everyone involved because everyone has to wait while you carefully unwrap your presents.

 Use recycled paper products.
 Recycled cards, wrapping paper, bags, etc. And you could always send an e-card, instead of paper.
 If everyone sent one less card we could save 50,000 cubic yards of paper.

 Use alternatives to the conventional wrapping paper.
-Newspapers, reusable bags (which is a gift in itself and it keeps on giving), use bags or used boxes, paper bags from the store, fabric, (fabric is harder to rip to shred, which makes it easier to reuse) jars or cans (mixes are adorable in jars), I will also tell you, unashamedly, that part of my parents gifts were wrapped in Pringle’s cans.
+Newspapers, reusable bags (which is a gift in itself and it keeps on giving), use bags or used boxes, paper bags from the store, fabric such as tea towels, (fabric is harder to rip to shred, which makes it easier to reuse) jars or cans (mixes are adorable in jars), I will also tell you, unashamedly, that part of my parents gifts were wrapped in Pringle’s cans.
 Let your creativity run wild and feel no shame.

 Upcycle your paper.
 Most of these things are super easy.
 Gifts bags made from newspaper or wrapping paper, bows made from any kind of paper, paper confetti (we used brown packing paper and some used wrapping paper that wasn’t in such good shape and shredded with a paper shredder).

-Food waste is also one of the biggest waste contributors and it makes up to a quarter of the garbage thrown away during Thanksgiving and New Year’s.
+Food waste is also one of the biggest waste contributors and a big obstacle for a waste-free holiday.
+It makes up to a quarter of the garbage thrown away during Thanksgiving and New Year’s.
 A household of four could save an average $100-$125 by reducing food waste.

 Mostly it has to do with planning ahead.
 Planning portion sizes, what people tend to eat more or less of, how you plan to store it, etc.

 Waste Free Holiday Food Solutions?